knolleary/beardydads.co.uk/_posts/2014-02-09-episode-5-correspondence.md

 Many thanks to David, Andy Feltham, Mike Perry, Derek Murphy and Andrew Fitzpatrick for getting in contact.

-If you have any tips, questions or general feedback you can email us at <podcast@beardydads.co.uk>, leave a comment below or [tweet us](http://twitter.com/beardydads).
+If you have any tips, questions or general feedback you can email us at <podcast@beardydads.co.uk> or [tweet us](http://twitter.com/beardydads).

 ##### Links